 1st through 5th graders are able to use the two playgrounds on the school’s north side, as well as the DPR park and play structures “up the hill.”
 These students have one 30-minute recess each day.
 Additionally, Lafayette also has recess coaches who facilitates sports and games as well as Peace Club, an alternate indoor recess time, where students play games and have fun in a peaceful and kind way.

 Lafayette holds recess outdoors unless the temperature drops below 32 degrees, is dangerously icy or when it rains or snows.
+Additionally, Lafayette will hold recess indoors when DCPS issues heat advisory warnings based on a temperature or heat index could impact student health.

 Classroom assignments are made in a collaborative way between a student’s current teachers, the school’s instructional coaches, counselors and administration.
 We strive to create classes balanced by gender, learning style, academic strengths and personality.
 Families are notified of classroom assignments in August.